prod-feng/slurm_tools/README.md

 For the email function, you may need to setup your way to get the users email addresses, and email server, etc.

+The print out formats are different from the Linux terminal and Google email.

+Python 3.6.

 # 1
 ```
 slurm_nodes_perf.py